Codesflow-Simon/range-only/README.md

-#  Gaussian process and distance measurement in GTSAM
+# Gaussian Processes in Factor Graphs
+A library for expressing Gaussian Process priors in GTSAM.

-##  Simon Little IDENT:LIT079 , simonclittle@outlook.com
+###  Simon Little IDENT:LIT079 , simonclittle@outlook.com

-# Install guide
+## Quickstart
-## Required software
+### Required software
 [cmake](cmake.org), <br>
 [GTSAM](https://github.com/borglab/gtsam)
 [Nlohmann Json] (https://github.com/nlohmann/json)

 ## Install and build
 This project uses CMake to build the binaries, with cmake installed use the following to build the project